HaoNLe/FashionWebapp/IntroTodeepLearning.md

 #### Other layers

 There are many other types of layers.
 Read this article [Residual Learning](https://cdn-images-1.medium.com/max/1600/1*pUyst_ciesOz_LUg0HocYg.png) if you want to learn more on residual learning.
 A network we'll be looking at called resnet34 will utilize residual layers (no residual layer knowledge required).
+Another interesting layer type are [1x1 convolutions](https://iamaaditya.github.io/2016/03/one-by-one-convolution/).
 [A mostly complete chart of neural networks explained](https://towardsdatascience.com/the-mostly-complete-chart-of-neural-networks-explained-3fb6f2367464) also goes into a variety of different network types that may interest you.

 ## Optimization